 Route Description500’+/-, 4 Pitches, 5.10+

 2nd Pitch- 50m- 5.10+/ This is one of the better pitches at the grade in Zion.
-Start up the corner with .5” to .75” gear.
+Start up the corner with .4” to .75” gear.
 Easier climbing gets you to a smaller ledge about 30’ up below a sustained long crack.
-Due to that ledge, I took four 1” pieces on my 2nd trip and happily sewed the section above the ledge up.
-This 1” section is obviously mostly hands and little in the way of feet.
-I placed 2-3; 2” pieces during the section that overcomes a slick bulge.
-As much as I try to avoid lie backing, you probably need to lie back a short section below the bulge.
-There is a decent rest stance off into the off-width pod on the separate wall to the right.
-Continue through the bulge into a long 3” section (I placed four 3” pieces).
-Then grovel your way up a short 4” section (2 pieces) to a small fixed belay stance.
+Start with your C4#1's from here and end with C4#4's at top...a very long sustained corner crack that is nothing short of exceptional if you like crack climbing.
+If this is at your limit grade wise, there is a decent rest stance off into the off-width pod on the separate wall to the right.
+Continue through the bulge into a long 3” section.
+Then grovel your way up a short 4” section to a small fixed belay stance.

 3rd Pitch- 50m- 5.10-/ This is a fun pitch.
 Mantle up the corner facing out (left) and into a deep narrow chimney on solid rock and edges.
 Squirm up the back of the narrow chimney.
 Break out right onto a dirty ramp of sorts.
 Pass the only fixed pro on the route, a single bolt, and make solid move from right to left on sandy terrain.
-Locate a fixed station below a tree and crack on the right.
+Up the run out (but relatively easy climbing) face and off-width on the left and back right to locate a fixed station below a tree and corner on the right.

-4th Pitch- 30m- 5.9/ Follow up the dirty crack via a knee jam.
-Once you mantel past this short crack/corner, move out left up an easy ramp past a fixed cam (2010) and climb back right until right underneath the rotten roof above where you will find the single bolt rap station at the top of the route.
+4th Pitch- 30m- 5.9/ Head up the easy crack past a tree.
+Continue up to a knee jam section.
+Once you mantel past this short crack/corner, move out left up an easy ramp and climb back right until right underneath the rotten roof above where you will find the fixed station at the top of the route.

-DescentFour double rope raps get you back to the ground.
+DescentRap the route.
+Single rope rap, two double rope raps and another single rope rap.
 Be careful not to lose the end of your ropes in the 2nd pitch crack on the 2nd rap.
 They can easily get tangled among several deep chock stones.

 - The Many Free Routes in Zion National Park